LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

     Keep in mind the following when using the No Match option:

     * The No Match rule is always the *last* rule to be evaluated regardless of where you place it in the list of rules in the interaction.
 Therefore, as a best practice, place the No Match rule last in the rule list.
+    * You have the option to define a message that is sent before the next step is executed.
+(See the example in the image above.)
     * [Context switching](conversation-builder-dialogs-dialog-basics.html#context-switching) based on the consumer's utterance doesn't happen when an interaction has a No Match rule.
 This is because a No Match rule is *always* executed when there isn't a match to an earlier rule in the interaction.

 #### Conditions in integration interactions